-Geography (offered at HL and SL) The Geography Course integrates both Physical and Human Geography and ensures that students acquire elements of both scientific and socio-economic methodologies.
+Geography (offered at HL and SL) integrates both Physical and Human Geography and ensures that students acquire elements of scientific and socio-economic methodologies.

 Geography takes advantage of its position to examine relevant concepts and ideas from a wide variety of disciplines.
 This helps students develop an appreciation of, and respect for, alternative approaches, viewpoints and ideas.